probott2op/Product_pricing_bt_lab/product/prompt.md

 A. Update PRODUCT_DETAILS.java

 This is the aggregate root.
-Remove the relationship to PRODUCT_INTEREST and add the relationship for the new PRODUCT_COMMUNICATION entity.
+It should have relationships to all sub-entities.

 // Inside PRODUCT_DETAILS class

 // ... existing fields and relationships for rules and charges ...

-// REMOVE: @OneToMany for PRODUCT_INTEREST

 @OneToMany(mappedBy = "product", cascade = CascadeType.ALL, orphanRemoval = true, fetch = FetchType.LAZY)
 private List<PRODUCT_ROLE> productRoles;